1jour1vin

 About the estate:

-Owned by the Cuvelier family since 2008 (who also own Clos Fourtet in Saint-Émilion), this vineyard with deep gravel soils on the Grand Poujeaux plateau benefits from exceptional terroirs and optimal facilities.
-With advice from Stéphane Derenoncourt, the result is one of the finest moulis wines available, both rich and extremely smooth.
+Owned by the Cuvelier family since 2008 (who also own Clos Fourtet in Saint-Émilion), this vineyard—with its deep gravel soils on the Grand Poujeaux plateau—benefits from exceptional terroirs as well as state-of-the-art facilities.
+Under the guidance of Stéphane Derenoncourt, it produces one of the finest Moulis wines available, both rich and exceptionally smooth.

 Hachette Wine Guide